Stuttgart Scorpions: History

-The Stuttgart Scorpions were formed in December 1982.
-The new club spent its first couple of seasons in the 2nd Bundesliga, now the German Football League 2, where it played until 1985.
+Even though the Stuttgart Scorpions are among Germany's oldest active American Football clubs, formed in December 1982 by Harold Kienitz, they were only the second team in town as the Stuttgart Stallions were founded in 1980 and remained the leading outfit in the region until the mid-1980s, playing in Germany's top level league.
+The new club, using the facilities of the SSC Stuttgart and later the TuS Stuttgart 1867 e.
+V., spent its first couple of seasons in the 2nd Bundesliga, now the German Football League 2, where it played until 1985.

-The club, after having earned promotion, spent the 1986 and 1987 season in the central division of the American Football Bundesliga, now the German Football League, but was only able to win one game in two years and found itself relegated back to the second tier for 1988.
+The Scorpions, after having earned promotion, spent the 1986 and 1987 season in the central division of the four-division American Football Bundesliga in then West Germany, now the German Football League, but was only able to win one game in two years and found itself relegated back to the second tier for 1988.
 At this league, the team once more was a top performer and won two division titles in 1990 and 1991, with the later also earning promotion to the Bundesliga once more.
+In 1990, with East Germany still existing, Stuttgart organised an exhibition game in Leipzig, beating the 1st League Badener Greifs in front of 11,000 spectators.
+In 1991, the Scorpions hosted a Stuttgart Allstars Bowl Game at Waldau Stadium against US College players coached by Sam Rutigliano, while the World League of American Football (WLAF, later NFL Europe) played its first season with the Frankfurt Galaxy representing Germany, giving Football much more media coverage.

+By now, the first generation self-taught players moved on to be coaches, officials, or otherwise involved in organisation and promotion of the game, thus young players were much better prepared when they joined the senior teams of their clubs.

 The Scorpions once more struggled at top level and were immediately relegated again.
-After coming second in 1993 and winning its division the following year, the Scorpions were able to defeat the Franken Knights 47–0 in the promotion round and moved up for a third time in their history.
+Coming second in 1993 behind the Frankfurt Gamblers, the second generation of Germany's oldest Football club Frankfurter Löwen, merely secured their place in the 2nd league as the top tier league was in a process of getting slimmed down from four divisions in former West Germany to two divisions that now covered united Germany.
+After winning the division the following year, the Scorpions were able to defeat the Franken Knights 47–0 in the promotion round and moved up for a third time in their history.

-The club was now much improved at the top level and reached the quarter finals in its first two seasons back, 1995 and 1996.
+The club was now much improved, could match the top level teams, and reached the quarter-finals in its first two seasons back, 1995 and 1996.
 After a difficult 1997 season, when survival was only assured in the relegation round against the Saarland Hurricanes, the Scorpions would finally be able to deliver constant top-level performances.
 From 1998 onwards, the team was to reach the play-offs every season.